MPdeM/track-your-goals/README.md

 ![goals marked as complited](static/images/image8.png)

 ## Important Security Considerations

-The passwords from the users are hashed before to be saved using werkzeug.
-No password is never directly stored To ensure privacy of the data the application uses POST requests.
+The passwords from the users are hashed before saved using ![werkzeug] (https://werkzeug.palletsprojects.com/en/1.0.x/).
+Passwords are never directly stored.
+To ensure privacy of the data the application uses POST requests.

 ## Conclusions

-This is a first version but I learned:
+This first version covers:
-  - the importance of handling security issues. how to hash passwords prior to saving in the database and how to use POST request to ensure privacy.
+  - security issues such as how to hash passwords prior to saving in the database and how to use POST request to ensure privacy.
-  - the importance of reporting user errors that can be easily recogniced.
+  - (simplistic) error reporting of user errors that can be easily recogniced.
   - web application design using Bootstrap
-  - debugging
-  - debugging
-  - start AND finish a working product
-  -
-I totally enjoyed this V1.0 an I will have loved to have more time.
-V1.1 will be comming but not part of this subbmission.
+# Next steps for V 1.1
+Usage of Postgress and SQLAlchemy libraries instead of CS50 libraries.
+Reactive JS

+## Acnowledgements
-Thanks to Prof David Malan, Brian Yu and Doug Lloyd and to everybody else that made CS50 possible.
+Thanks to Prof. David Malan, Brian Yu and Doug Lloyd from CS50